 What are emerging drugs?

-The Commonwealth Department of Health and Aged Care defines emerging drugs as new psychoactive drugs appearing on the market.
+The Commonwealth Department of Health, Disability and Ageing defines emerging drugs as new psychoactive drugs appearing on the market.
 They include novel drug classes which are potentially harmful.
 They also include new formulations of older drug classes for which problems related to their use are emerging.
 The situation is rapidly changing.
 There are hundreds of emerging drugs of concern, and this number is increasing every year.

 The importance of responding to emerging drugs